 Prior to the submittal of the Docket Request, a conceptual map was provided with a potential delineation of the new urban and new open space/farmland portions of the parcels (see Attachment 1).
-The proponents indicated that the concept map is intended to comply with the "interests" defined in Study #12 (noted above).
-In recognition that Four to One Proposals are a discretionary action of the County and their review is based on a variety of provisions and criteria in the King County Code and King County Comprehensive Plan, the proponents have indicated that the concept map is a draft and expressed willingness to revise it based on County input.
+The proponents indicated that the concept map is intended to comply with the "interests" defined in the 2016 Draft Comprehensive Plan's Area Zoning and Land Use Study #12 (discussed below).
+In recognition that Four to One Proposals are a discretionary action of the County and their review is based on a variety of provisions and criteria in the King County Code and King County Comprehensive Plan, the proponents indicated that the concept map is a draft and expressed willingness to revise it based on County input.